Bancroft Literary Association and Carrollton-Wight Literary Society: History

 The first student literary society at Baltimore City College was called the Peabody Lyceum.
 The group held its first meeting on October 4, 1859 under the direction of Professor Lovejoy.
 Meetings were conducted using parliamentary procedure with members being fined for poor decorum.
-Admission to the society was based on an individuals ranking in his class.
+Admission to the society was based on an individual's ranking in his class.
 The society would request the names of the top performing students and then invite those students to appear before the body.
 After a student's appearance before the society, admission would be debated and if the student garnered a 2/3 vote, the individual would be granted membership to the Peabody Lyceum.
 Members were selected to perform declamations or to debate one another.
 The society continued for nearly a decade until June 11, 1869, when with tensions in the group mounting over the removal of one of its members, the president of the society moved to adjourn sine die.
 A second literary society formed several years later, calling itself the Sheppard Society, but it dissolved shortly before the creation of the Bancroft Society.

 Baltimore City College's modern speech and debate program began with the creation of the Bancroft Literary Association in 1876.
 The society was named for George Bancroft, the American historian and U.S. Secretary of the Navy.
 At that time it was the only extracurricular activity at the school.
 William Elliott, Jr., principal, explained the role of the Bancroft Literary Association in the annual report to the Board of School Commissioners in 1878:

 A second competing society was established in 1878 as the Carrollton Society, named after Charles Carroll of Carrollton.
 In 1897, following the passing of Professor Charles C. Wight, professor of English and History, the Carrollton Society was renamed the Carrollton-Wight Literary Society.
 An annual debate was held between the two societies starting in 1880.
 Much like their predecessor the Peabody Lyceum, the societies conducted meetings according to prescribed parliamentary procedure.
 However, unlike their predecessor, membership to the societies was open to all members of the student body.